ibm-cloud-docs/Cloudant/operator/deploy_cluster.md

 1. Secure Erlang distribution between CouchDB nodes
 1. The user-facing CouchDB service

 Number one is mandatory and requires a TLS certificate to always be present.
-You can disable two and three by setting `environment.tls: false` in the `CouchDBCluster` manifest.
+Number two is disabled by default as it is not possible to enable a secure distribution with Clouseau (the search module).
+However, you can enable number two by setting `environment.erlang.tls: true` in the `CouchDBCluster` manifest.
+You can disable three by setting `environment.tls: false` in the `CouchDBCluster` manifest.
 The internal uses of the certificate don't require peer verification.

 The TLS certificates are stored in a Kubernetes secret called `clustername>-cert`.
 If your Kubernetes platform contains a supported certificate manager (currently only OpenShift certificate manager), this certificate is automatically generated.
 You can also provide your own certificate or CA certificate to make client verification easier.